 Today in History–March 27–the Library of Congress features Washington D.C.‘s cherry trees.
 On this day in 1912 two Yoshino cherry trees were planted on the northern bank of the Potomac River Tidal Basin by First Lady Helen Herron Taft and the Viscountess Chinda, the Japanese ambassador’s wife, to celebrate the Japanese government’s gift of 3,000 trees to the United States (the Japanese gave 3,800 more trees in 1965).
 In addition to the Tidal Basin, trees were planted near the site of the future Jefferson Memorial, in East Potomac Park, and on the White House grounds.
 Each year the U.S. capital celebrates the spring and the Japanese-American relationship with the Cherry Blossom Festival.
-Learn more by visiting the Today in History section and reading this Library blog post: Field of Cherries, then click the links below to access some beautiful primary sources.
-You also might be interested in this previous PSN post with loads of primary sources related to Washington D.C.
+Learn more by visiting the Today in History section and reviewing the links below.

 Sakura: Cherry Blossoms as Living Symbols of Friendship (online exhibition)